-For job seekers looking for high pay, job security and the option to work in any sector and in any state, the cyber security field is the place to be.
+If you’re looking for a career with high pay, job security and the option to work in just about any sector anywhere in the country, cybersecurity is the place to be.

-Cyber crime costs the global economy over $400 billion each year.
-In 2014 some of the largest companies in the world were victims of cyber crime, including J.P.
-Morgan, Target and The Home Depot among others.
-As cyber attacks continue to increase in volume and tenacity, with ever changing tactics, the government and the private sector are raising the alarm.
-In response, there has been a sharp uptick in the demand for cyber security professionals across almost every sector.
+As cyber attacks continue to increase in volume and tenacity with ever-changing tactics, the government and the private sector are raising the alarm.
+In response, there has been a sharp uptick in the demand for cybersecurity professionals across almost every sector.

 Information Security Analyst

-U.S. News ranked Information Security Analyst as number three in its list of best technology jobs of 2015.
-In this role your main duty will be to protect sensitive information.
+Job description and responsibilities: In this role, your main duty will be to protect sensitive information.
 You will create the plans and implement strategies for preventing attacks, develop policies to protect the organization against such attacks, ensure compliance of policies, monitor data access and train other employees.

 Lead Software Security Engineer